 But this time I’ve been offered a chance with a healthy dog at the beginning of his life.
 God, I want to protect him!
 How do any of you with children ever let them leave the house?

 And so we shall see.
-Willy will be loved and nurtured and trained and accepted as he is.
+Willie will be loved and nurtured and trained and accepted as he is.
 He will know that he is a treasure, that he belongs, that he has a home and family that loves him.
 If he were human I’d give him paints and drawing pads and tell him to go for it with all his heart.

 And for me?
 Can I repair a heart that seems never to have fully formed?
 Can I make my own place in this world, one of acceptance and love and celebration for the odd character that I am?
 Can I make up for a lost childhood?
 Can I learn to appreciate what I’ve been given?
 Can I fill the holes and create a truer place of belonging?
 Can I make for myself a home and safe haven?
-It is my job to do and, with Willy at my side, perhaps we will find our way together.
+It is my job to do and, with Willie at my side, perhaps we will find our way together.

 Love to you all,